top of page

 Ensuring Clear and Accessible Interior Layouts

-Mobility isn’t just about getting around — it’s about how smoothly, how safely, and how confidently you move through your home.
+Mobility isn’t just about getting around — it’s about how smoothly, safely, and confidently you move through your home.
 Wide doorways, unobstructed paths, and logical flow between rooms can reduce the risk of tripping, bumping into furniture, or struggling with tight corners.
 Veterans using mobility aids like walkers or wheelchairs will feel the difference immediately in a well-designed space.
 Even if you’re not using assistance today, planning for that possibility protects your ability to stay in your home long-term.
 You want space that accommodates you — not one you have to adjust yourself around every day.

 Selecting Reliable Appliances with Warranty Coverage